 Secondly, the only physical limitations you have are in terms of connectivity and I/O. Interfaces generally have USB and Thunderbolt ports, some also have FireWire.
 Make sure to choose an interface that connects with your hardware.
 If you move around a lot then get a portable interface with a USB port simply because it is a more readily available option everywhere.
 You will get better latency with more advanced ports, but if a unit is built well then pretty much any configuration will be latency free.

 Before you actually start looking at interfaces, it is crucial for you to decide how many channels (input and output configuration) you need.
 This is simply a matter of how many instruments/mics you want to plug in at the same time while you record, all of these will be your input channels.
-If you’re recording drums or a live band then you want something with more inputs.
+If you’re recording drums or a live band then you want something with at least 8 channels.
 The next thing is output channels which tie into your monitoring requirements for which you will need studio monitors or headphones.
-A two output interface will fulfill your need for both headphones and a pair of monitors.
+A two channel interface will fulfill your need for both headphones and a pair of monitors.

 If you’re planning on connecting mics, specifically condenser mics such as the AT2020, then you want to be sure that at least one of the ports on your interface feature Phantom Power.
 You should always turn the feature off when plugging/unplugging your mic.
 Most modern interfaces have this option available but always look at the specs to be sure.